 At Relay, instead of offering sub-accounts, you can open up to 20 free checking accounts with individual account numbers.
 Although they aren’t technically sub-accounts, you can use them just like sub-accounts and organize your money however you like.

 Plus, with Relay’s checking accounts, you can issue debit cards 💳 and connect them to a specific checking account in order to better manage how you spend your money.

 Use multiple checking accounts with Relay

 Multiple checking accounts 📁 are powerful tools that can help you keep your money organized.
-After you calculate your budget, figure out how many sub-accounts you need, then find a bank that can support multiple accounts.
+After you calculate your budget, figure out how many business checking accounts you need, then find a bank that can support multiple accounts.

 Use an online bank like Relay to create up to 20 checking accounts to easily separate and organize cash.
 You don't have to worry about account fees or minimum balances, and Relay integrates directly with accounting and payroll software.

 Create your multiple checking accounts and get your finances organized with Relay today.